BDanalysis/CNV-KOF/README.md

 ·reference: the reference folder path
 ·output:the the output file path
-·binSize: the window size ('1000'by default) ·segCount: the number of  partitions to CBS ('50' by default)· ·k: the k-distance parameter of the KOF ('10' by default) ·h: the bandwidth parameter of the KOF ('0.2' by default)
+·binSize: the window size ('1000'by default) ·segCount: the number of  partitions to CBS ('50' by default) ·k: the k-distance parameter of the KOF ('10' by default) ·h: the bandwidth parameter of the KOF ('0.2' by default)

 ### run the default example
 python CNV-KOF.py test.bam reference result 1000 50 10 0.2

-Finally, two result files will be generated, one is the mutation information of detection and the other is the statistical data
+Finally, two result files will be produced, one is the mutation information of detection and the other is the statistical data.